 To control the amount of time for a weld, a timer module(XY-WJ01) was employed.
 The minimum delay period is 0.01s.
 So the power that goes into a weld can be adjusted accordingly.

 The enclosure and the foot-switch were 3D printed.
 The handle of the enclosure is reinforced by nuts and screws.

 The design of the foot-switch is inspired by Adafruit's USB foot-switch design.
 A 3.5mm headphone jack is used to connect the foot-switch to the welder.

-This battery pack was built by using the spot welder to use in the solar backup battery pack project.
+This battery pack was built by using the spot welder to use in the backup battery pack project.